imanif/imanif/README.md

 👋 Hi, I’m Imani!

-🎓 I study computer science and English literature at Cornell University.
+🎓 I am getting my Master's in AI & Language at the University of Chicago.

 👀 I’m interested in applied natural language processing and machine learning for digital humanities research.